Dental Emergencies

 Are dental emergencies covered by insurance?

-How can I manage dental pain until I see the dentist?
+How can I manage dental anxiety during emergencies?